eliyahuOfficial/Portfolio-Update/README.md

 ------------------

-Calculator - Html Css Java Script
+Clock - Html Css Java Script
 This project creates an analog clock using HTML, CSS, and JavaScript to dynamically update the clock hands' positions based on the current time.

 ------------------